 - Magnetic or electromagnetic grapples, nets, tapes, strings, cables, and other entanglement weapons that stop combat

 - Powders, sand, ball bearings, glitter, and other forms of dry chaff

 - Explosives such as gunpowder or cartridge primers

 There are several well-known design patterns for fighting robots that are prohibited in Killswitch.
 The rationale for these bans is to increase competition and make fights more exciting for spectators.

 - Robots designed primarily break other robots’ contact with the ground by using an inclined plane to raise one side (“wedges”).

-- Robots designed primarily to push or ram other robots (“rambots”).
+- Robots designed primarily to push other robots (“bulldozers”).

 Note that these are prohibitions on designs and/or primary strategies.
 If your robot's weapon is disabled in combat, you should absolutely try to force your opponent into an arena hazard -- you're just not allowed to employ that as a primary strategy.